 Because of the long-standing commitment to a minimum of three full years of language courses, along with the availability of a range of courses about Ottoman history and modern Turkish politics, history, security issues, and culture, Georgetown has one of the strongest Turkish programs in the U.S. Students who pursue the minor in Turkish from Georgetown will have a strong background in the language, culture, and regional affairs of a major power connected to the Middle East, Europe, and Central Asia.

-Turkish in the Faculty of Languages and Linguistics, Georgetown College
+Turkish in the Faculty of Languages and Linguistics, Georgetown University College of Arts & Sciences

 The Faculty of Language and Linguistics has long prided itself in the breadth and depth of language offerings provided to Georgetown and consortium students.
 Turkish has three language levels offered each academic year, starting each fall for a yearlong sequence.
 Turkish is taught with intensive courses at the beginning level (12 credits in one academic year) and non-intensive courses at the intermediate and advanced levels.
 Depending upon funding, there are advanced content courses in Turkish.
 The strong Turkish language offerings are complemented by diverse courses relevant to the region taught in English across the university.